 Investments in Joint Ventures - Investments in the Company's joint ventures are accounted for using the equity method.
 Under the equity method, investments are initially recorded at cost and are adjusted for dividends, distributed and undistributed earnings and losses, changes in foreign currency exchange rates, and additional investments.
 In the event the Company's share of a joint venture's cumulative losses exceeds the Company's investment balance, the balance is reported at zero value until proportionate income exceeds the losses.
 The Company assesses its joint ventures for impairment on an annual basis as of August 31 of each year as part of its fiscal year end analysis.
 In addition to the annual review for impairment, the Company reviews the operating results of each joint venture on a quarterly basis in comparison to its historical operating results and its accrual of fees for services provided to joint ventures.
-If the operating results of a joint venture do not meet financial performance expectations, an additional evaluation is performed on the joint ventures.
+If the operating results of a joint venture do not meet financial performance expectations, an additional evaluation is performed on the joint venture.
+The Company's evaluation of its investments in joint ventures requires the Company to make assumptions about future cash flows of its joint ventures.
 These assumptions require significant judgment, and actual results may differ from assumed or estimated amounts.
-All investments in joint ventures had positive equity as of August 31, 2020 and 2019.
+All investments in joint ventures had positive equity as of August 31, 2021 and 2020.
 The Company considers any of its joint ventures to be significant and discloses entity specific financial information if the joint venture's income or assets make up more than 20% of the Company's total assets or income.